Maximiliano Cuadra

-Pablo Maximiliano Cuadra (born 6 June 1995), known as Maximiliano Cuadra or Maxi Cuadra, is an Argentine professional footballer who plays as a forward for Chilean club Santiago Wanderers.
+Pablo Maximiliano Cuadra (born 6 June 1995), known as Maximiliano Cuadra or Maxi Cuadra, is an Argentine professional footballer who plays as a forward for Greek club Zakynthos.

 Career

 Cuadra was promoted into Racing Club's senior squad in 2017, following eight years in the youth system.
 He made his professional debut on 12 March during a 3–0 win versus Lanús.
 Three appearances later, Cuadra scored for the first time by netting the winning goal in a 2–3 win away to Quilmes.
 Overall, he scored two goals in seventeen matches in all competitions throughout his first campaign.
 In that period, on 1 June 2017, Cuadra scored on his continental debut against Rionegro Águilas in the Copa Sudamericana.
 In January 2019, Cuadra joined Unión Santa Fe on loan.
 On 17 January 2020, he then joined Gimnasia La Plata on loan until 30 June 2020.

 After playing for Cobreloa in the Primera B de Chile, on second half 2021 he returned to the Chilean football and joined Unión La Calera, being loaned to San Luis de Quillota.

 On 9 February 2022, Cuadra joined Banfield on a deal until the end of the year.

 In the second half of 2024, Cuadra returned to Chile from Greece and joined Magallanes.
 The next year, he switched to Santiago Wanderers.
+He joined Deportes Temuco for the 2026 season and ended his contract on 29 July of the same year.

+On 1 August 2026, Cuadra signed with Greek club Zakynthos.